Glasgow Moving Demand Trends: When Moves Take Longer

 • Permit-only streets → Arrange short-term permits or visitor vouchers and mark a standby bay to minimise carry distance.

-• School-run congestion → Avoid arrivals near school bell times or route around school corridors to protect start punctuality.
+• School-run congestion → Avoid arrivals near school bell times or route around school corridors to protect punctuality.

 Glasgow moving demand FAQs